Islamic State: Designation as a terrorist organisation

 The United Nations Security Council in its Resolution 1267 (1999) described Osama bin Laden and his al-Qaeda associates as operators of a network of terrorist training camps.
 The UN's Al-Qaida Sanctions Committee first listed ISIL in its Sanctions List under the name "Al-Qaida in Iraq" on 18 October 2004, as an entity/group associated with al-Qaeda.
 On 2 June 2014, the group was added to its listing under the name "Islamic State in Iraq and the Levant".
 The European Union adopted the UN Sanctions List in 2002.

 People lay flowers outside the French embassy in Moscow in memory of the victims of the November 2015 Paris attacks.

 Many world leaders and government spokespeople have called ISIL a terrorist group or banned it, without their countries having formally designated it as such.
 The following are examples:

 The Government of Germany banned ISIL in September 2014.
 Activities banned include donations to the group, recruiting fighters, holding ISIL meetings and distributing its propaganda, flying ISIL flags, wearing ISIL symbols and all ISIL activities.
 "The terror organisation Islamic State is a threat to public safety in Germany as well", said German politician Thomas de Maizière.
 He added, "Today's ban is directed solely against terrorists who abuse religion for their criminal goals."
 Being a member of ISIL is also illegal in accordance with § 129a and § 129b of the German criminal code.

 In October 2014, Switzerland banned ISIL's activities in the country, including propaganda and financial support of the fighters, with prison sentences as potential penalties.

 In mid-December 2014, India banned ISIL after the arrest of an operator of a pro-ISIL Twitter account.

 Pakistan designated ISIL as a banned organisation in late August 2015, under which all elements expressing sympathy for the group would be blacklisted and sanctioned.

-After its 2022 Ulema gathering, the Taliban banned all Afghans from associating with the local Khorasan Province branch of IS in July 2022, and labeled it a "false sect".
+After its 2022 Ulema gathering, the Taliban banned all Afghans from associating with the local Khorasan Province branch of IS in July 2022, and labelled it a "false sect".

 Media sources worldwide have described ISIL as a terrorist organisation.

 Following the D-ISIS Ministerial in June 2023, Secretary Blinken announced Abdallah Makki Muslih al-Rufay'i and Abu Bakr ibn Muhammad ibn 'Ali al-Mainuki, as terrorists under Executive Order 13224.